 Blockchain has no one-size-fits-all governance strategy because it’s a new technology.
 But what we know for sure, it is decentralized.
 So in the blockchains, the participants make their moves in the decision-making process.
 In some governance strategies, the participants are the only decision-makers.
 Some blockchains like Ethereum have a less conventional approach to governance.

 The hard fork appears when two different opinions are among the majority of users.
 Or when many users get in trouble as it happened with DAO contracts on Ethereum.
 Briefly, the hacker found a loophole and have stolen 3.6M ETH.
-To reverse this losses, Ethereum community made a fork.
+To reverse these losses, the Ethereum community made a fork.

 So there are some governance strategies.
 We’ll start the disclosure from more democratic to less democratic.